cee-elle/just-the-docs/docs/testing_with_postman.md

 ![Send Test](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/testing1.png)

 **Step 3)** Go back to the test tab and let's add another test.
-1. This time we will compare the expected result to the actual result.
+1. This time compare the expected result to the actual result.

 > Reminder to change your request to GET and your previously entered information from Step 4 in “Working with Requests” still exists in the Body tab.